Shahriar1824/electronjs_project/README.md

 It has Mysql Connection

-with simple CRUD example

-with simple authentication login
+with simple authentication login and CRUD example